danwing/cidfi/draft-wing-cidfi.md

 Communications are relayed through the client because only the client and server knows the identity of the server and can validate its certificate.
+The protocol in this specification does not disclose the server's identity to the CIDFI network element.

-For an attacker to succeed with the nonce challenge against a victim's UDP 4-tuple the attacker has to send a STUN CIDFI-NONCE packet using the victim's source IP address.
-Such spoofing of a victim's IP address is prevented on nearly every network deployment using
+For an attacker to succeed with the nonce challenge against a victim's UDP 4-tuple the attacker has to send a STUN CIDFI-NONCE packet using the victim's source IP address and a valid HMAC.
+A valid HMAC can only be obtained by the attacker making its own connection to the CIDFI server and spoofing the source IP address and UDP port of the victim.
+Such spoofing of a victim's IP address is prevented by the network using network ingress filtering ({{?RFC2827}}, {{?RFC7513}},
-{{?RFC2827}}, {{?RFC7513}}, {{?RFC6105}}, and/or {{?RFC6620}}.
-If
-the attacker can observe the Nonce and transmit that same Nonce ahead of the victim's Nonce, the attacker does not obtain more information via CIDFI.
+{{?RFC6105}}, and/or {{?RFC6620}}).
+In the event network ingress
+filtering is not configured or configured improperly, the CIDFI network element can detect an attack if the client implements CIDFI.
+The CIDFI network element receive two HTTPS connections describing the same DCID (one connection from the attacker, another from the victim).
+The CIDFI network element will issue unique Nonces and HMACs to both the attacker and victim, and the attacker and victim will both send the STUN indication on that same UDP 4-tuple.
+This should never normally occur and should generate an alarm on the CIDFI network element.
+In this situation, it is recommended both attack and victim be denied CIDFI access.